omnis-org/omnis-server/README.md

 {
     "server" : {
-        "ip" : "0.0.0.0",                           # The listening IP address of the server "port" : 4320                               # The port of the omnis server service },
+        "ip" : "0.0.0.0",                           # The listening IP address of the server "port" : 4320,                              # The port of the omnis server service "omnis_api" : "/api/omnis",                 # The path of omnis api
-    "worker" : {
-        "wait_work_time" : 10                       # Time during worker waits if it has no work to do (second) },
+        "admin_api" : "/api/admin"                  # The path of admin api
+    },
     "admin":{
         "expiration_token_time" : 10,               # Token validity time (minute)
         "auth_key_file" : "../keys/auth.key",       # RSA private key for authentification
         "auth_pub_file" : "../keys/auth.pub"        # RSA public key for authentification
     },
+    "omnis_db" : {
+        "name" : "OMNIS",                   # Name of database that store clients data "username" : "omnis",               # username of user that can access database (OMNIS) "password" : "PASSWORD",            # password of user that can access database (OMNIS) "host" : "127.0.0.1",               # The IP address of the database (OMNIS) "port" : 3306                       # The port of the database service (OMNIS) },
-    "rest_api" : {
+    "admin_db" : {
-        "ip" : "127.0.0.1",                         # The IP address of the omnis rest api service "port" : 4321,                              # The port of the omnis rest api service "admin_path" : "/admin",                    # Path of the administration part "omnis_path" : "/api",                      # Path of the omnis data path "tls": true,                                # Is TLS activated ?
-        "insecure_skip_verify": false               # Check if certificate is valid },
+        "name" : "OMNIS_ADMIN",             # Name of database that store users data "username" : "omnis",               # username of user that can access database (OMNIS_ADMIN) "password" : "PASSWORD",            # password of user that can access database (OMNIS_ADMIN) "host" : "127.0.0.1",               # The IP address of the database (OMNIS_ADMIN) "port" : 3306                       # The port of the database service (OMNIS_ADMIN) },
     "tls": {
         "activated" : true,                         # Activate TLS ?